 2to3 is available in the standard library as lib2to3; a standalone entry point is provided as Tools/scripts/2to3.
-See 2to3 - Automated Python 2 to 3 code translation (in The Python Library Reference).
+See 2to3-reference.

-- abstract base class Abstract base classes complement duck-typing by providing a way to define interfaces when other techniques like hasattr() would be clumsy or subtly wrong (for example with magic methods (in The Python Language Reference)).
+- abstract base class Abstract base classes complement duck-typing by providing a way to define interfaces when other techniques like hasattr() would be clumsy or subtly wrong (for example with magic methods).
 ABCs introduce virtual subclasses, which are classes that don't inherit from a class but are still recognized by isinstance() and issubclass(); see the abc module documentation.
-Python comes with many built-in ABCs for data structures (in the collections module), numbers (in the numbers module), and streams (in the io module).
+Python comes with many built-in ABCs for data structures (in the collections module), numbers (in the numbers module), streams (in the io module), import finders and loaders (in the importlib.abc module).
 You can create your own ABCs with the abc module. - argument A value passed to a function or method, assigned to a named local variable in the function body.
 A function or method may have both positional arguments and keyword arguments in its definition.
-Positional and keyword arguments may be variable-length: accepts or passes (if in the function definition or call) several positional arguments in a list, while does the same for keyword arguments in a dictionary.

-Any expression may be used within the argument list, and the evaluated value is passed to the local variable.

-- attribute A value associated with an object which is referenced by name using dotted expressions.
+Positional and keyword arguments may be variable-length: \ accepts or passes (if in the function definition or call) several positional arguments in a list, while \\ does the same for keyword arguments in a dictionary. - Any expression may be used within the argument list, and the evaluated value is passed to the local variable. - attribute A value associated with an object which is referenced by name using dotted expressions.
 For example, if an object o has an attribute a it would be referenced as o.a. - BDFL Benevolent Dictator For Life, a.k.a.
 Guido van Rossum, Python's creator. - bytecode Python source code is compiled into bytecode, the internal representation of a Python program in the CPython interpreter.
 The bytecode is also cached in .pyc and .pyo files so that executing the same file is faster the second time (recompilation from source to bytecode can be avoided).
 This "intermediate language" is said to run on a virtual machine that executes the machine code corresponding to each bytecode.
-Do note that bytecodes are not expected to work between different Python virtual machines, nor to be stable between Python releases.

-A list of bytecode instructions can be found in the documentation for the dis module (in The Python Library Reference).

-- class A template for creating user-defined objects.
-Class definitions normally contain method definitions which operate on instances of the class. - classic class Any class which does not inherit from object.
-See new-style class.
-Classic classes will be removed in Python 3.0. - coercion The implicit conversion of an instance of one type to another during an operation which involves two arguments of the same type.
-For example, int(3.15) converts the floating point number to the integer 3, but in 3+4.5, each argument is of a different type (one int, one float), and both must be converted to the same type before they can be added or it will raise a TypeError.
-Coercion between two operands can be performed with the coerce built-in function; thus, 3+4.5 is equivalent to calling operator.add(coerce(3, 4.5)) and results in operator.add(3.0, 4.5).
-Without coercion, all arguments of even compatible types would have to be normalized to the same value by the programmer, e.g., float(3)+4.5 rather than just 3+4.5.
+Do note that bytecodes are not expected to work between different Python virtual machines, nor to be stable between Python releases. - A list of bytecode instructions can be found in the documentation for the dis module. - class A template for creating user-defined objects.
+Class definitions normally contain method definitions which operate on instances of the class. - coercion The implicit conversion of an instance of one type to another during an operation which involves two arguments of the same type.
+For example, int (3.15) converts the floating point number to the integer 3, but in 3+4.5, each argument is of a different type (one int, one float), and both must be converted to the same type before they can be added or it will raise a TypeError.
+Without coercion, all arguments of even compatible types would have to be normalized to the same value by the programmer, e.g., float (3)+4.5 rather than just 3+4.5.